-I didn’t meant to do this, but over time it became my natural way to finish a conversation.
-Then my editor asked me, “I’ve notived you finished every episode with cheers.
+I didn’t mean to do this, but over time it became my natural way to finish a conversation.
+Then my editor asked me, “I’ve noticed you finished every episode with cheers.
 Do you do that on purpose?”
-It was then I decided that would be my sign off.
+It was then I decided that would be my sign-off.

 Behind every great podcast episodes are a hardworking team of producers, editors, sound engineers, and designers who ensure that each moment sounds smooth and every detail is just right.
 Your producers, editors, sound engineers, and designers work hard to ensure your entire podcast episode is polished and ready for your listeners to hear.

 Recognize the people who have contributed significantly to the success of your podcast.
 Your podcast, like a movie, has its own “credits roll” at the end to recognize and reward those who contributed to its creation.